Skip to main content

 Coxibs and the Thromboxane/Prostacyclin Imbalance Hypothesis

-Previous research indicates that in the cardiovascular system, a greater inhibition of COX-2 vs COX-1 (as produced by COX-2 selective “coxibs”) can tip the normal balance between the effects produced by prostacyclin & thromboxane, resulting in an increased likelihood for platelet aggregation and vasoconstriction.
+Previous research indicates that in the cardiovascular system, greater inhibition of COX-2 vs. COX-1 (as produced by COX-2-selective “coxibs”) can tip the normal balance between prostacyclin & thromboxane, increasing the likelihood of platelet aggregation and vasoconstriction.
 These effects can help to explain the higher incidence of myocardial infarction and stroke observed when these drugs have been used clinically.
 The mechanisms involved are illustrated in Figure \(\PageIndex{33}\).

 Figure \(\PageIndex{33}\): COX-2 Inhibitors & Cardiovascular Risk.
 Figure from: Clarkson, C.W.
 (2018) TUSOM Pharmwiki

 The left graphic illustrates the normal balanced effect between prostacyclin (PGI2) and Thromboxane (TXA2).
 PGI2 is produced primarily by COX-2 activity in the endothelial cell wall of blood vessels.
-PGI2 produces vasodilation, and inhibits platelet activation.
-In contrast, TXA2 is produced primarily by COX-1 activity inside platelets, and produces vasoconstriction and enhanced platelet aggregation.
-When there is a balanced effect of both PGI2 & TXA2, normal vascular homeostasis is maintained.
-However, when the balance is tipped in favor of TXA2 formation after selective inhibition of COX-2 (right graphic), vasoconstriction and platelet clumping are more likely to occur, potentially causing an increased risk for cardiovascular events such as myocardial infarction and stroke.
-Overall, the COX-1/COX-2 isozyme example sheds light on the complexity of biological systems and the ability for slight adjustments in gene expression to create varied and tissue-specific responses.
+PGI2 produces vasodilation and inhibits platelet activation.
+In contrast, TXA2 is produced primarily by COX-1 activity in platelets, leading to vasoconstriction and enhanced platelet aggregation.
+Normal vascular homeostasis is maintained when the effects of PGI2 & TXA2 are balanced.
+However, when the balance is tipped toward TXA2 formation after selective COX-2 inhibition (right graphic), vasoconstriction and platelet clumping are more likely to occur, potentially increasing the risk of cardiovascular events such as myocardial infarction and stroke.
+Overall, the COX-1/COX-2 isozyme example sheds light on the complexity of biological systems and the ability of slight adjustments in gene expression to generate varied, tissue-specific responses.

 Some References